aflow-org/aflow/README.md

 ### Troubleshooting
 - if the vcpkg build fails due to problems with an external library:
-  - remove the binary cache of vcpkg `rm -rf ~/.cache/vcpkg/archives/`
+  - remove the binary cache of vcpkg: `rm -rf ~/.cache/vcpkg/archives/`
-  - remove the build folder `rm -rf build/release_vcpkg`
+  - remove the build folder: `rm -rf build/release_vcpkg`
-  - rerun the cmake preparation step `cmake --preset release_vcpkg`
+  - rerun the cmake preparation step: `cmake --preset release_vcpkg`
   - note: this problem can happen if the compiler or base libraries on an HPC machine changes
 - Make sure you have no spaces in the path to vcpkg or the project.
 Vcpkg will complain and not work.